 Assisting the Saudi Royal Family: The Palaces

 If you ever saw the George Clooney/Matt Damon movie named “Syriana,” you’d know that the Saudi Royal Family likes Marbella, Spain -- yet another location of a palace I visited.
-I rather enjoyed that stay because Marbella is like a European-style Beverly Hills of sorts, except on the beach.
+I enjoyed that stay because Marbella is like a European-style Beverly Hills, except on the beach.

 If you ever saw the George Clooney/Matt Damon movie named “Syriana,” you’d know that the Saudi Royal Family likes Marbella, Spain -- yet another location of a palace I visited.
-I rather enjoyed that stay because Marbella is like a European-style Beverly Hills of sorts, except on the beach.
+I enjoyed that stay because Marbella is like a European-style Beverly Hills, except on the beach.

 If you ever get the chance to work for the RSF, here is a short list of other traditions and customs you may consider:

-Although I did act in many business capacities for the Saudi Royal Family, my job was primarily what we refer to in the business as “Lifestyle Management.”
+Although I did act in many business capacities for the Saudi Royal Family, my job was that of a "Lifestyle Manager."
 On that note, let me address some of the typical definitions that are often used in this business.

 - The Muslim Call to Prayer is five times a day, which means they must face Mecca (a sacred city in Saudi Arabia that is the holiest site in Islam) and pray.
-This takes place at specific times of the day.
+This takes place at specific times of the day, and the times regularly change.

 - They have a strong oral tradition that goes back to the ancient Bedouin times.
 Therefore, they like to sit and tell stories.
 Sometimes while smoking a hookah (a large floor-standing smoking device about three feet tall).
 This can take hours.

-- When in the Kingdom of Saudi Arabia, most Westerners stay in upscale compounds (mini cities that are self-contained like a college campus).
+- In the Kingdom of Saudi Arabia, most Westerners stay in upscale compounds (mini cities self-contained like a college campus).

-- It is not uncommon for women to be covered from head to toe in a burqa.
+- It is common for women to be covered from head to toe in a burqa (update: regulations are relaxed)

 - Women can’t socialize with men in public (unless it’s a relative).

-- Depending on who you work for, you may be asked to sign a non-disclosure (confidentiality) agreement, as well as submit to a background and credit check.
+- Depending on who you work for, you may be asked to sign a non-disclosure (confidentiality) agreement and submit to a background and credit check.

-Although I did act in many business capacities for the Saudi Royal Family, my job was primarily what we refer to in the business as “Lifestyle Management.”
+Although I did act in many business capacities for the Saudi Royal Family, my job was that of a "Lifestyle Manager."
 On that note, let me address some of the typical definitions that are often used in this business.